csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 3.16** Depth-first search on a binary tree.
 The unexplored region is shown in light gray.
 Explored nodes with no descendants in the frontier are removed from memory.
 Nodes at depth 3 have no successors and M is the only goal node.

 The properties of depth-first search depend strongly on whether the graph-search or tree-search version is used.
-The graph-search version, which avoids repeated states and re- dundant paths, is complete in finite state spaces because it will eventually expand every node.
+The graph-search version, which avoids repeated states and redundant paths, is complete in finite state spaces because it will eventually expand every node.
 The tree-search version, on the other hand, is _not_ complete—for example, in Figure 3.6 the algorithm will follow the Arad–Sibiu–Arad–Sibiu loop forever.
 Depth-first tree search can be modified at no extra memory cost so that it checks new states against those on the path from the root to the current node; this avoids infinite loops in finite state spaces but does not avoid the proliferation of redundant paths.
 In infinite state spaces, both versions fail if an infinite non-goal path is encountered.
 For example, in Knuth’s 4 problem, depth-first search would keep applying the factorial operator forever.

 For similar reasons, both versions are nonoptimal.
-For example, in Figure 3.16, depth- first search will explore the entire left subtree even if node C is a goal node.
+For example, in Figure 3.16, depthfirst search will explore the entire left subtree even if node C is a goal node.
 If node J were also a goal node, then depth-first search would return it as a solution instead of C , which would be a better solution; hence, depth-first search is not optimal.

 Section 3.4.
 Uninformed Search Strategies 87

 The time complexity of depth-first graph search is bounded by the size of the state space (which may be infinite, of course).
 A depth-first tree search, on the other hand, may generate all of the O(bm) nodes in the search tree, where m is the maximum depth of any node; this can be much greater than the size of the state space.
 Note that m itself can be much larger than d (the depth of the shallowest solution) and is infinite if the tree is unbounded.

 So far, depth-first search seems to have no clear advantage over breadth-first search, so why do we include it?
 The reason is the space complexity.
 For a graph search, there is no advantage, but a depth-first tree search needs to store only a single path from the root to a leaf node, along with the remaining unexpanded sibling nodes for each node on the path.
 Once a node has been expanded, it can be removed from memory as soon as all its descendants have been fully explored.
 (See Figure 3.16.)
 For a state space with branching factor b and maximum depth m, depth-first search requires storage of only O(bm) nodes.
 Using the same assumptions as for Figure 3.13 and assuming that nodes at the same depth as the goal node have no successors, we find that depth-first search would require 156 kilobytes instead of 10 exabytes at depth d = 16, a factor of 7 trillion times less space.
 This has led to the adoption of depth-first tree search as the basic workhorse of many areas of AI, including constraint satisfaction (Chapter 6), propositional satisfiability (Chapter 7), and logic programming (Chapter 9).
-For the remainder of this section, we focus primarily on the tree- search version of depth-first search.
+For the remainder of this section, we focus primarily on the treesearch version of depth-first search.

 A variant of depth-first search called **backtracking search** uses still less memory.
 (SeeBACKTRACKING SEARCH

 Chapter 6 for more details.)
 In backtracking, only one successor is generated at a time rather than all successors; each partially expanded node remembers which successor to generate next.
 In this way, only O(m) memory is needed rather than O(bm).
-Backtracking search facilitates yet another memory-saving (and time-saving) trick: the idea of generating a suc- cessor by _modifying_ the current state description directly rather than copying it first.
+Backtracking search facilitates yet another memory-saving (and time-saving) trick: the idea of generating a successor by _modifying_ the current state description directly rather than copying it first.
 This reduces the memory requirements to just one state description and O(m) actions.
-For this to work, we must be able to undo each modification when we go back to generate the next suc- cessor.
+For this to work, we must be able to undo each modification when we go back to generate the next successor.
 For problems with large state descriptions, such as robotic assembly, these techniques are critical to success.

 **3.4.4 Depth-limited search**